 5. Nintendo Switch

 It’s all about the Nintendo Switch.
 Again, similar to the Bose QuietComfort 35 Wireless headphones, there is a time and a place for video games during family vacations.
-We’re all for anything that can take some of the tedium out of the less glamorous aspects of travels.
+We’re all for anything that can take some of the tedium out of the less glamorous aspects of travel.
 The benefit of the Nintendo Switch is it behaves as a home console, as well as a handheld gaming system.
 The LCD touchscreen acts like a tablet computer and the game controllers attach to each side, making the Switch easy to use in an airplane or backseat.
 Don’t forget a couple of games when purchasing the Nintendo Switch.
-Our 17-year-old recommends Legend of Zelda: Breath of the Wild and Super Mario Odyssey.
 Finally, be sure to set some ground rules for gaming while traveling so kids know when it’s appropriate to play or not.

 6. Anker PowerCore Charger

-You just can’t travel as a family these days without your phone and other electronic devices.
-At some point when you’re on the road, those devices will need power when you’re far from an outlet.
-A solid portable charger is a necessity.
+You simply can’t travel without a portable charger these days.
 The Anker PowerCore+ 26800 PD with 30W Power Delivery Charger, portable charger bundle has the capacity to charge phones, tablets, and gaming devices.
 When fully charged, the Anker PowerCore+ 26800 PD can charge an iPhone up to seven times.
 It can charge multiple devices at once, as well as the Nintendo Switch (in undocked mode).

 7. Travel Cable Organizer Bag

 It’s time to organize all those charging cords, headphones, and devices.
-The ENGPOW organizer bag keeps cables separate; has individual compartments for your smartphone, tablet, etc.; and is water- and fire-resistant.
+This organizer bag keeps cables separate; has individual compartments for your smartphone, tablet, etc.; and is water- and fire-resistant.
 The organizer utilizes a popular camera bag strategy with Velcro dividers to create any size compartment.
-When everyone in the family has their own device on the family trip, this bag will keep all those chargers and needed cords organized and close at hand when the kids ask, “where is my charger?”
+When everyone in the family has their own device on the family trip, this bag will keep all those chargers and needed cords organized and close at hand when someone inevitably asks where their charger is.